 Some patients, however, simply do not want surgery.
-Dr. Doherty offers them two non-surgical options for removing fat: Kybella and SculpSure.
+Dr. Doherty offers them non-surgical options for removing fat: Kybella, SculpSure and CoolSculpting.
 Made of deoxycholic acid, which is a naturally occurring substance in the body, Kybella is an injectable that literally melts fat.
-As the first surgeon in Massachusetts to offer Kybella, Dr. Doherty has extensive experience in both the pros and cons of this treatment.
+As one of the first surgeons in Massachusetts to offer Kybella, Dr. Doherty has extensive experience in both the pros and cons of this treatment.
 It works best in patients with a minimal amount of loose skin and only an isolated pocket of fat.
-While there is no downtime associated with Kybella, it does require multiple treatments, unlike liposuction which is a one-and-done procedure.
+While there is no surgical downtime associated with Kybella, it does require multiple treatments, unlike liposuction which is a one-and-done procedure.
 You may need anywhere from 2-4 Kybella treatments, done every 2 months, before you see your final results.
 Patients should expect swelling in the treated area for a few days after each treatment.

 SculpSure is another non-surgical procedure for addressing excess fat.
 It is a laser that heats the unwanted fat and destroys the fat cells.
 With time, these cells are eliminated through the body’s lymphatic system.
 Extremely effective, most patients require more than one treatment to attain their final results.
 CoolSculpting is another non-invasive body contouring device that reduces the temperature of the targeted fat and helps destroy it.
-Like Kybella, however, this is not ideal for anyone with a large degree of excess fat and/or loose skin.
+Like Kybella, however, SculpSure and CoolSculpting are not ideal for anyone with a large degree of excess fat and/or loose skin.

-In addition to liposuction, Kybella and SculpSure, Dr. Doherty will often add a filler such as Voluma to your jawline and/or chin as combining non-surgical procedures can be a recipe for success for the right patient.
+In addition to liposuction, Kybella and SculpSure, Dr. Doherty will often add a filler such as Voluma or Radiesse to your jawline and/or chin to enhance them as combining non-surgical procedures can be a recipe for success for the right patient.
 Properly placed filler can help to create a stronger looking jawline by subtly altering your facial proportion.
 In addition, he may also perform radiofrequency for skin tightening or add PDO threads to encourage a non-surgical facelift.

 Non-Surgical Neck Lift: Skin Tightening